 Aspire Lettings is a member of the Deposit Protection Scheme (DPS) , a Government-run custodial scheme which holds the deposit until the end of the tenancy.
 Within 30 days of the start of your tenancy, you will receive either prescribed information explaining the DPS scheme, providing you with an individual PIN number (from Aspire or the landlord) or a registration certificate if the landlord has registered the deposit in a separate scheme.

 Building and content insurance

 Under the terms of the tenancy agreement, the landlord should insure the property and his or her own contents.
 The landlord will not provide insurance to cover the tenants’ personal items or furniture.
-Aspire strongly recommends all tenants take out content insurance to coincide with the start of the tenancy, as stipulated in the contract.
+Aspire recommends all tenants take out content insurance to coincide with the start of the tenancy.